Annual Conference

 2. At the second stage of the process, one experienced reviewer for each category assesses all the individual and average scores throughout that category, taking into consideration factors such as significance, innovation, relevance, breadth of topic, and appropriateness for the meeting.

 3. Finally, the Program Committee—with access to all the previous assessments—selects the strongest proposals that address topics of interest to a multidisciplinary community.
-The committee then considers balance among the categories and subjects, and scans for unique or unusual topics.
-At this stage, the names of all presenters are revealed to ensure compliance with the two-presenter rule.
+The Committee then considers balance among the categories and subjects, and identifies unique or unusual topics.
+The Program Committee may unblind proposals in its final deliberations as it relates to the speakers’ experience with the topic, session formatting, diversity of speakers, speakers’ presentation history, and compliance with the two-presentation rule.
+If a speaker has a repeated history of late withdrawals from the conference schedule, the committee may factor this history into their final programming decisions.

-The program committee may accept some proposals in a different format, e.g., a proposal submitted as a 20-minute presentation may be accepted as a 5-minute presentation.
+The Program Committee may reassign some proposals to a different format, e.g., a proposal submitted as a Paper presentation may be accepted as a Flash presentation.
 You will be notified if your proposal type is changed.

 Questions?
 Visit the ASBH FAQ page, call 847.375.4745, or email This email address is being protected from spambots.
 You need JavaScript enabled to view it..